Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Advanced_Signatures-slides.md

 ### Cryptographic Threshold Multi-Sigs

-This makes more compact signatures compatible with legacy systems.
-Unlike a regular multi-sig, the public key is associated with a _threshold_ number of signing parties, so not all parties are needed to take part in the signing process to create a valid signature.
+- Makes more compact signatures compatible with legacy systems.
+- The public key is associated with a "threshold" number of signing parties.<!-- .element: class="fragment" data-fragment-index="0" -->
+- Not all parties are needed to take part in the signing process to create a valid signature.<!-- .element: class="fragment" data-fragment-index="1" -->

-This requires MPC protocols and may need multiple rounds of interaction to generate the final signature.
-They may be vulnerable to DoS from a malfunctioning (or malicious) key-holder.
+- This requires MPC protocols and may need multiple rounds of interaction to generate the final signature.<!-- .element: class="fragment" data-fragment-index="2" -->
+- They may be vulnerable to DoS from a malfunctioning (or malicious) key-holder.<!-- .element: class="fragment" data-fragment-index="3" -->

 <pba-flex center>

-_Example: "5 of 7 key holders have signed this message."_
+Example: "5 of 7 key holders have signed this message.".<!-- .element: class="fragment" data-fragment-index="4" -->

 Notes: